2020 Golden Valley Conference Coach of the Year

 Bisio’s high school coaching experiences also include stints at Carmel High School and The Branson School, in Ross, California – where the Bulls won the North Coast Section and CIF NorCal Division 5 championships.
 Bisio also possesses junior college experience coaching with legendary head coach and mentor, Craig McMillan, at Santa Rosa Junior College.

-As a player, Bisio graduated from St. Bernard’s Academy in 2000 and still holds the all-time single season scoring record.
+As a player, Bisio graduated from St. Bernard’s High School in 2000 and still holds the all-time single season scoring record.
 Having played at Santa Rosa Junior College and competing in the 2003 Elite 8, Bisio then accepted a scholarship to California State Monterey Bay, playing for Hall of Fame coach Bill Trumbo and leading the California Collegiate Athletic Association in assist-to-turnover ratio his senior season.